-The Electricity Grid Emissions Factors ("GEF") used in the calculation of Scope 2 Emissions for FY2018 and FY2019 have been obtained from the Institute for Global Environmental Strategies ("IGES") 2019 database.
-The Scope 2 Emissions figure for FY2018 has been revised due to an update in the Malaysia GEF (0.653 kgC02/kWh).
-The FY2019 figures include KESMI's China operations with the North China GEF (for Tianjin) being 1.042 kgC02/kWh.
+&lt;sup>6 The Electricity Grid Emissions Factors ("GEF") used in the calculation of Scope 2 Emissions have been obtained from the Institute for Global Environmental Strategies ("IGES") 2020 database.
+The Scope 2 Emissions figure for FY2019 has been revised due to updates in the North China GEF (0.968 kgC02/kWh) and Malaysia GEF (0.6448 kgC02/kWh).